Nerine bowdenii

-Nerine is an summer-dormant herbaceous perennial bulb, growing to 45cm tall by 8cm wide.
+Nerine is a summer-dormant herbaceous perennial bulb, growing to 45cm tall by 8cm wide.
 It has long strap-shaped leaves, which appear after the bulb has produced its large umbels of lily-like pink flowers in late summer and autumn.
 It originates from South Africa and is commonly known as the Cape flower.
 It can be bought as a bulb which should be planted in early spring in a moderately fertile, well-drained soil.
-When planting ensure that the top half of the bulb remains above the soil.
+When planting, ensure that the top half of the bulb remains above the soil.

 Health Fact: The Cape flower is a breathtaking plant, especially on a dull autumn day.
 It has been proven that indoor plants can enhance moods and increase self-esteem.